thegworld/gtx-browser/docs/gpu/gpu_testing_bot_details.md

     [How to set up new virtual machine instances](#How-to-set-up-new-virtual-machine-instances).
 1. Make sure there is enough hardware capacity using the available tools to report utilization of the Swarming pool.
-1. Create a CL in the Chromium workspace the does the following.
+1. Create a CL in the GTx Browser workspace the does the following.
     1. Add your new bot `android_optional_gpu_tests_rel` to the tryserver.chromium.android waterfall in [`waterfalls.pyl`][waterfalls.pyl].